 2.2.
-Mail Handling Service (MHS) Actors
+Message Handling Service (MHS) Actors

-The Mail Handling Service (MHS) performs a single end-to-end transfer on behalf of the Author to reach the Recipient addresses specified in the original RFC2821.RcptTo commands.
+The Message Handling Service (MHS) performs a single end-to-end transfer on behalf of the Author to reach the Recipient addresses specified in the original RFC5321.RcptTo commands.
 Exchanges that are either mediated or iterative and protracted, such as those used for collaboration over time are handled by the User actors, not by the MHS actors.
+As a pragmatic heuristic MHS actors actors generate, modify or look at only transfer data, rather than the entire message.